Sjeiti/ronvalstarnl/src/data/markdown/post_fast-giant-lists.md

 I tried reaching the end at Reddit but I do no think there is.
 At eight hundred items it slowed down to a crawl even though it did toggle the item visibility.

 Twitter and Pinterest have a list of *n* visible items (where *n* is a number depending on your screen size).
 When you scroll they change the DOM by simply adding and removing elements.
 The invisible elements are kept in memory.
-Which makes it difficult to count the maximum number of items without checking the code but it is roughly seven hundred for Twitter and one thousand for Pinterest (`document.body.scrollHeight/window.innerHeight*averageItemsInView`).
+Which makes it difficult to count the maximum number of items without checking the code but it is roughly seven hundred for Twitter and one thousand for Pinterest (`document.body.scrollHeight / window.innerHeight * averageItemsInView`).
 Changing the DOM this way works, but it is a bit heavy on memory and calculation.
 Which is probably why both capped the maximum number.

 The big surprise was 9GAG.
-Like with the other sites I just added this lousy line to console `setInterval(()=>window.scrollTo(0,document.body.scrollHeight),2000)` which output ID can be used to stop it.
-Which I did while it was still quite responsive at about three thousand items.
+Like with the other sites I just added this lousy line to console `setInterval(() = >window.scrollTo(0, document.body.scrollHeight), 2000)` which output ID can be used to stop it.
+When I did this it was still quite responsive at about three thousand items.
-They also just toggle item visibility but they do it in chunks.
+They also just toggle item visibility but in chunks.
 A chunk being the amount of items that fit into a page wrapped by an element.
 At any given moment only two of these wrappers have to be visible.

 ## Test all the things!